 Our Academics Committee and our teachers collaborate to develop a rigorous academic curriculum to provide learning and development opportunities for our students over their two years on campus.

-During the first year on campus, each student attends class four hours per day and the curriculum is focused on English, math, and health and nutrition, as well as business and leadership seminars.
+During the first year on campus, each student attends class four hours per day and the curriculum is focused on English, Computers and Critical Thinking.

-- Quarter 4 (Apr-Jun): English, Math 1, Health and Nutrition
+- Quarter 4 (Apr-Jun): English, Computers, Critical Thinking.

 - Quarter 1 (Jul-Sept):